bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/Azure Fundamentals.md

 Here, you are invited to be a part of it.
 E.g. a government cloud (e.g. they own, lease or have exclusive access to the hardware).

 Azure does provide private cloud software - Stack HCI (use on own hardware).
-Azure can also provide clouds with exclusive access (e.g. back into the governm)
+Azure can also provide clouds with exclusive access (e.g. back into the government realm).

+***Private Cloud - as you would guess, it's a mixture of the public/private cloud

+"A hybrid cloud...is a computing environment that combines a private cloud with a public cloud."

+Many ways to cut this cake.

+Example (and this is nuts, I have never seen this).
+A SQL Server 'stretch' database...where you have an on-premises SQL Server that, behind the scenes, has access to the cloud when it needs additional storage (deprecated now - but did pass me by).

+*"Combination of public and private clouds; scale private infrastructure to the cloud."*

+Exam - requires the classic compare and contrast!!!